 Using visuals in your sales report can help you communicate your main points effectively and attractively.
 It can also reveal important patterns and issues in key sales indicators that may affect future sales results.

-Moreover, using visuals can help you create a stunning report that keeps your audience engaged and interested.
+Moreover, using data visualization can help you create a stunning report that keeps your audience engaged and interested.

 Types of Sales Manager Reports